By Jennifer Green, Public Health Practitioner

-It is our job in public health, to raise awareness of the health benefits of maintaining a healthy weight, help people figure out how to do it, and prompt them to make that change and to start doing it.
+The fact that we don’t like diets might come as a surprise to our readers.
+It’s our job in Public Health to raise awareness of the health benefits of maintaining a healthy weight, help people figure out how to do that, and prompt them to make that change and to start doing it.

 We recommend that people maintain a healthy body mass index (BMI).
 We know that on the whole, obesity is associated with increased likelihood type 2 diabetes, coronary heart disease, stroke and even some cancers.
+As well as reducing your risk of these illnesses, many people who become a healthy weight also report increased energy levels, less joint pain, less breathlessness and even sleeping better.

 But, we would never recommend that you lose weight through dieting.
 Here’s why: